VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

 \subsection{Augmentation Scheduling}

-We adopt curriculum learning \cite{hacohen2019power} for physics-driven data augmentations, where we seek to schedule the \textit{task difficulty}.
+We adopt curriculum learning \citep{hacohen2019power} for physics-driven data augmentations, where we seek to schedule the \textit{task difficulty}.
 Difficulty is denoted by $\sigma$, the standard deviation of the additive zero-mean complex-valued Gaussian noise, and $\alpha$, the amplitude of the phase errors for motion.
-Note that this is in contrast to the MRAugment scheduling strategy, which schedules the probability $p$ of an augmentation.
+Note that this is in contrast to the MRAugment scheduling strategy, which only schedules the probability $p$ of an augmentation.
 Concretely, for noise, we consider a time-varying range $\mathcal{R}(\sigma(t)) = [\sigma^{\boldsymbol{L}}, \sigma^{\boldsymbol{H}}(t))$, where $t$ indexes the iteration number during training.
 The upper-bound $\sigma^{\boldsymbol{H}}(t)$ increases monotonically to ensure task difficulty increases during training.
-We consider two scheduling techniques $\beta(t)$ such that $\sigma^{\boldsymbol{H}}(t) = \sigma^{\boldsymbol{L}} + \beta(t) (\sigma^{\boldsymbol{H}} - \sigma^{\boldsymbol{L}})$ as in the following: \begin{enumerate} \item \textbf{Linear:} $\beta(t) = t/M$ \item \textbf{Exponential:} $\beta(t) = \frac{1-e^{-t/\tau}}{1-e^{-M/\tau}}$ \end{enumerate} where $M$ is the number of epochs until which task difficulty increases and $\tau$ is the time-constant for exponential scheduling.
+We consider two scheduling techniques $\beta(t)$ such that $\sigma^{\boldsymbol{H}}(t) = \sigma^{\boldsymbol{L}} + \beta(t) (\sigma^{\boldsymbol{H}} - \sigma^{\boldsymbol{L}})$: (1) \textbf{Linear:} $\beta(t) = t/M$, and (2) \textbf{Exponential:} $\beta(t) = \frac{1-e^{-t/\tau}}{1-e^{-M/\tau}}$, where $M$ is the number of epochs until which task difficulty increases and $\tau$ is the time-constant for exponential scheduling.
 After $M$ epochs, training proceeds with constant upper bound $\sigma^{\boldsymbol{H}}$.
-Scheduling for motion is the same where $\sigma$ is replaced with $\alpha$, and image-based data augmentations follow the scheduling strategy proposed in MRAugment as there is no explicit sense of difficulty for that class of data augmentations.
-Figure \ref{fig:aug-schedule-simulation} shows simulated $\beta(t)$ for different curricula configurations.
+Scheduling for motion is the same where $\sigma$ is replaced with $\alpha$.
+Image-based data augmentations follow the scheduling strategy proposed in MRAugment as there is no explicit sense of difficulty for that family of data augmentations. \cref{fig:aug-schedule-simulation} in \cref{app:augmentation-scheduling} shows simulated $\beta(t)$ for different curricula configurations.